Fungal nail infection: Causes, symptoms, and treatments

 What symptoms should I look out for?

 There are usually signs of an infection in the nail itself.
-Look out for a distinct colour change.
+Look out for appearance changes around the edge of the nail, particularly a distinct colour change.
 The affected nail could turn white, black, green, or most commonly a yellowish colour.
 Another common symptom of infection is the thickening of the nail.
 It can become distorted, making it difficult to trim.
 You may also notice a change in texture, as the nail can become crumbly and brittle.
 With some infections, the skin around the affected nail may become sore, itchy, and inflamed.

 What treatments are available for a fungal nail infection?